SB 219: New Developments in California’s Climate Disclosures

 SB 253Companies with over $1 billion in total annual revenueDisclose scopes 1, 2, and 3 greenhouse gas (GHG) emissionsJanuary 1, 2026 (for 2025)

-SB 261Companies with revenue more than $500 millionSubmit biannual climate-related financial risk reports to CARBJanuary 1, 2026 (for 2025)
+SB 261Companies with revenue more than $500 millionSubmit biennial climate-related financial risk reports to CARBJanuary 1, 2026 (for 2025)

 Importantly, SB 219 does not abolish these existing reporting mandates.
 Instead, it introduces new flexibility for covered entities.
 Companies now have more options for compliance, which may ease the reporting burden.
 Furthermore, SB 219 is less prescriptive regarding the regulations CARB must adopt.
 This shift allows for a more adaptive regulatory environment, accommodating the diverse needs of businesses while maintaining accountability.